jpedro/jpedro.github.io/.posts/postgres.md

 another round trip to the database.
 But most of the times, you just need that new serial id and redirect the page to the `GET /blah/id`.

-Some ORMs actually return the whole row by default, just in case.
+Some ORMs actually return the whole row by default.
+Just in case.
 It feels a bit wasteful but this is a row oriented system, right?
 The other fields are already in memory anyway.